-We’re so excited you’ll be trying your first Tech Shabbat this Friday, Sept.
-27. You already know the very simple rules: no screens from sundown(ish) Friday until sundown(ish) Saturday.
+We’re so excited you’ll be trying your first Tech Shabbat.
+You already know the very simple rules: no screens from sundown(ish) Friday until sundown(ish) Saturday.
 Instead, fill the day with the things and people you love.
 Eat great food, go for an adventure walk, read for fun: do whatever you want, even if it’s nothing (Tech Shabbat naps are fantastic).
 We can’t wait to hear all about it afterward.
 Then schedule three more weekends of it in your calendar.
 The key is to build this habit/practice into your life!

 Six Tips to Prepare for Your Tech Shabbat:

 1. Invite friends and family for a meal.